Sam Mckay

 What is an Uninspected Passenger Vessel (UPV)?

 Generally, an Uninspected Passenger Vessel carries a maximum of 6 or fewer passengers and is less than 100 GRT.
-These include your typical charter boat, fishing guide, or small tour boat that may use a state numbered boat.
+These include your typical charter boat, fishing guide, or small tour boat that may use a state registered boat.
 These are referred to as UPV, 6 Passenger (pax), or 6-Pack operations.
 The type of vessel does not matter, so long as at least one or more person is paying for passage.

 UPVs traveling on navigable waters of the United States under USCG jurisdiction aren’t required to be inspected by the Coast Guard.
 However, they must comply with federal standards for safety, navigation, and pollution prevention.
 At a minimum, the vessel operator must hold a valid Operator Uninspected Passenger Vessel (OUPV) license.